 Jayasena explained: “This is best thought of as Domestos, and it basically functions to keep the semen sterile.
 It is made by white blood cells in the semen to stop bacteria munching the sperm.
 Unfortunately some men may have too much of that and that may in turn kill the sperm and cause DNA fragmentation.”

-In their paper, Shrimplin and Jayasena said that Henry’s excessive meat- and carbohydrate-heavy diet, the vigorous sporting sessions of his younger days, and his morbid obesity later, were all risk factors that made it likely he suffered from this type of sperm damage.
+In their paper, Shrimplin and Jayasena state that Henry’s excessive meat- and carbohydrate-heavy diet, the vigorous sporting sessions of his younger days, and his morbid obesity later, were all risk factors that made it likely he suffered from this type of sperm damage.
 “Hence, the consistent problems with miscarriage and stillbirth probably originated with him.”

-They noted that in his youth Henry was a strapping sports enthusiast with a muscular build and 42in chest.
+They note that in his youth Henry was a strapping sports enthusiast with a muscular build and 42in chest.
 By his 30s he had become grossly overweight, with estimates gleaned from his clothing and armour indicating that he eventually attained a waist of 44in, a chest of 58in, and a weight of 28st.

 Shrimplin said: “He lived on bread and meat, which is a link to the modern trend, with some men often living on burgers and takeaways and chips.”